 What Do Quartz Slabs Look Like?

 Quartz surfaces come in a broad spectrum of different color and pattern combinations, some of which emulate the appearance of natural stones.
+Hence, it is sometimes referred to as "synthetic granite" or "synthetic marble" by some countertop suppliers here in the Philippines.
 Whether your kitchen requires warm earth tones or deep red and crisp white surfaces, you will always find one available.

 The material offers a consistent appearance throughout its entire surface.
 It achieves a controlled blend of color, pattern, and texture.
 It has the consistency which is impossible to find in any granite or marble slab.
 Thus, you can expect that the sample you will receive will be the same as the one for your project.

 The material addresses the limitations of natural stone countertops (e.g., the softness of marble, the porosity of granite, etc.).
 But it does not mean that it is a better product compared to other materials.
 Despite its many advantages, it has some drawbacks as well.

 Much like natural stone slabs, seams on quartz countertops are evident.
 Although it is not as far visible than the seams in granite or marble applications; it is not as inconspicuous as the seams in solid surfaces either.